- What Is Depression?

 About 5% to 10% of the general population gets depressed.
 However, rates of depression in people with HIV are as high as 60%.
 Women with HIV are twice as likely as men to be depressed.

-Depression can lead people to miss doses of their medication.
+Depression can lead people not stay engaged in their care, to miss appointments or doses of their medications.
 It can increase high-risk behaviors that transmit HIV infection to others.
-Depression might cause some latent viral infections to become active.
 Overall, depression can make HIV disease progress faster.
 It also interferes with your ability to enjoy life.
 A study in 2012 showed that patients with depression, especially women, were more likely to stop receiving care and to not achieve undetectable viral load.

 Depression often gets overlooked.
-Also, many HIV specialists have not been trained to recognize depression.
+Also, many HIV specialists have not been adequately trained to recognize or treat depression.
 Depression can also be mistaken for signs of advancing HIV.

 Symptoms of depression vary from person to person.
 Most health care providers suspect depression if patients report feeling blue or having very little interest in daily activities.
 If these feelings go on for two weeks or longer, and the patient also has some of the following symptoms, they are probably depressed: